Timinator2000/Algorithm_X/01 - introduction/garbage.md

+***

-[TECH.IO](https://tech.io/) has another 771 playgrounds written by authors below level 30.
+[TECH.IO](https://tech.io/) has over 780 more playgrounds not included above.
 In an effort to reduce the size of this last list, the following criteria has been used to filter playgroungs.

 * Each playground must be in the top 30% based on views.